-These (still incomplete) lecture notes should help you get familiar with
+This book should help you get familiar with analysis of variance (ANOVA)

-R. From a methodological point of view, we mostly follow the
+R. From a methodological point of view, we build upon

-means you will see a lot of both
+R. This means you will see a lot

 R code and